-Facility memberships are issued or renewed at the cost of \$40 per pass per year at www.glenshiredevonshire.com.
-All Passes expire December 31, 2021 or when title of property changes.
-Early bird pass fees purchased only between dates of April 1, 2021 and May 1, 2021 are \$35 per pass.
+Pool facility memberships are issued or renewed at the cost of \$40 per pass per year at www.glenshiredevonshire.com.
+All Passes expire at normal pool season end date (Labor Day) 2022 or when title or occupancy of property changes.
+Early bird pass fees purchased only between dates of April 1, 2022 and May 1, 2022 are \$35 per pass.
 Members 70 and older are free.

-Unauthorized use of a Facility Membership may result in fines not less than \$75 per occurrence, along with the loss of facility use and privileges.
+Unauthorized use of a Pool Facility Membership may result in fines not less than \$75 per occurrence, along with the loss of facility use and privileges.